In 2022, tuition for full-time students at UNC Asheville was $4,122 a year for in-state students and $21,470 a year for out-of-state students.

 The average debt for each loan type varies.

 |Average Debt By Loan Type

-|Most Common Loans for UNC Asheville Students|
+|Most Common Loans for University of North Carolina Asheville Students

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.